Discover what Spaniards already know about making the most of the cooler months with this guide to winter in Spain.

 Why Visit Spain in Winter

-And, of course, if you do like the cold, white stuff, Spain has ski slopes as well.
+And, of course, if you do like the cold, white stuff, Spain has ski resorts as well.

-Spain is one of the warmest European countries, but the average temperatures varies greatly depending on the region you are visiting.
+This is so important that it’s worth saying again.
+Spain is one of the warmest European countries overall , but the weather in Spain varies greatly depending on where you are going.

-The Canary Islands, for example, are not that different in winter compared to the summer months.
-With temperatures of around 25C, you can still go snorkelling, scuba diving, sailing, or sunbathing just as you would in July.
+The Canary Islands, for example, drifting west of the coast of Africa, stay mild year round.
+With temperatures of around 25C, you can still go snorkelling, scuba diving, sailing, or sunbathing, with just a bit of staunch moral fibre, just as you would in July.
+This is your best bet for some winter sun.

-Barcelona, on the other hand, gets bitingly cold in winter.
-It’s still a beautiful place to visit, but wrap up warm and get ready to admire the twinkling city lights more than lounging around on the beach.
+Barcelona, in northern Spain, on the other hand, gets bitingly cold in winter.
+It’s still a beautiful place to visit, but wrap up warm and get ready to admire the twinkling city lights more than lounging around on the beach or swimming along the catalonian Costa Brava.

-Northwest, in the Basque Country, you will find a rainier Spain with fewer sunny days but still decently warm for the winter months.
+Northwest, in the Basque Country around Bilbao and San Sebastian, you will find a rainier Spain with fewer sunny days but still decently warm for the winter months.
 Asturias gets veiled in mist with temperatures of around 15C.
 Now is probably the best time to try their hot and heavy dishes based on morcillas and white beans.

 The weather in Madrid is a bit chillier, especially in January, which is the coldest month in Spain.
 The temperature stays around 11C, so bring a jacket and a sweater if you’ll make a stop in the capital.

-Spain is a Catholic country rich in tradition, so December is a busy month.
+Spain remains very much a Catholic country, so December is a busy month.
 The cities dress up in Christmas lights, and Christmas markets open in almost every town.
 People go hunting for gifts, and everybody is talking about parties and dinners.

 The biggest event takes place on the night of the 5th of January, as the Reyes Magos or Three Kings parade through town and revellers throw sweets to children.